Dr Erin Johnson-Williams

 (email at email@example.com)

-Erin received her PhD from Yale University in 2015, which examined the role of Empire and authority in constructions of musical education within late nineteenth-century Britain.
+Erin received her PhD from Yale University in 2015, which examined the role of empire and authority in constructions of musical education in late nineteenth-century Britain.
 Her doctoral dissertation was awarded the Walter L. Arnstein Award for Outstanding Scholarship in Interdisciplinary Victorian Studies by the Midwest Victorian Studies Association.
-Previously, she received postgraduate and undergraduate degrees from Cambridge and Otago Universities respectively.
-Prior to working at Durham, Erin was a lecturer at Trinity Laban Conservatoire of Music and Dance in London, and was also a Visiting Research Associate to the interdisciplinary ERC-funded project ‘Music in London 1800-1851’ at King’s College London, for which she organised an interdisciplinary conference entitled ‘Sonic Spaces: Music and Visual Culture in Nineteenth-Century London’.
+Prior to working at Durham, Erin was a lecturer at Trinity Laban Conservatoire of Music and Dance in London, and was also a Visiting Research Associate to the interdisciplinary ERC-funded project ‘Music in London 1800-1851’ at King’s College London.
 In 2016, Erin became a Fellow of the Higher Education Academy.

 Chapter in book

 - Johnson-Williams, Erin (2019).
 Music Education: The Case of Annie Curwen.
 In The Palgrave Encyclopedia of Victorian Women's Writing.
 Scholl, Lesa Cham: Palgrave Macmillan.

 - Johnson-Williams, Erin (2019).
 Musical Discipline and Liberal Reform.
 In Music and Victorian Liberalism: Composing the Liberal Subject.
 Collins, Sarah.
 Cambridge: Cambridge University Press.

 - Johnson-Williams, Erin (2020).
 Class, Control, & Classical Music.
 NABMSA Reviews 7(1): 7-9.